tchen-research/RandNLA/02-Sketching/intro.md

 The workhorse of RandNLA is a technique called *sketching*.[^linear-sketch] Sketching is a way to take a large matrix and create a smaller matrix (called a sketch) that approximates key properties of the original matrix.[^sketch]
+Which properties are approximated depends on the specific sketching method used, and the application at hand.

 ![](./sketch_def.svg)